rudberga/CI-MS4-nft/README.md

 I have done a lot of testing throughout the project and below you will find it in a more structured manner.
 I have made sure that the user stories are tested and works well, also focused on responsiveness where I have used resources online as well as the physical devices I had access to.
 Whenever a new functionality of the site was implemented, I tested it.
 At the end of the development journey, I had a big testing day where I went through the sites full functionality again.

 ### Tests done in order to secure UI components
+(Forms are not incluced in the table as they have a separate section below)

 | Test | Objective/Expected | Method | Result |
 | ---- | ------ | -------- | ------ |